KapAth/Workday/README.md

 # Workday
-This is a desktop app that helps you work or study and save your progress.
+This is a desktop app that helps you work or study without wasting too much time on breaks and save your progress.